mtli/HTML4Vision/README.md

 `imscale` is a factor to scale the image.
 When used in combination with `imsize`, the `imscale` is applied after the effects of `imsize`.

 If `preserve_aspect` is `True` then the image aspect ratio will be preserved even if the size for `imsize` differs from the original image aspect ratio.
 In that case, the image will be resized so that the maximum image size matches `imsize`.
-This mode currently only is implemented for the case that `preserve_thumbs` is `True`.

 ### Precomputed thumbnails